SherlockPsy/VirLIfe/Plan.md

 - world events
 - scheduled events
 - asynchronous events
-- unexpected events per MASTER_SPEC
+- unexpected events per MASTER_SPEC (incursions derived from world state)

 2.4 Implement world continuity logic:
 - off-screen life
 - independent agent movement
 - agent tasks and routines

+2.5 Implement Calendar and Obligation System:
+- Create world-state structures for agent calendars, obligations, and long-term plans.
+- Implement deterministic schedule evaluation per tick.
+- Generate world events when:
+  - an obligation becomes due,
+  - a scheduled event begins,
+  - a preparatory period begins,
+  - a commitment is missed.
+- Ensure calendars are stored as world data, NOT as drives, mood, relationships, or arcs.

+2.6 Implement Unexpected Event (Incursion) Framework:
+- Ensure unexpected events arise from:
+  - the world clock,
+  - agents' calendars and routines,
+  - environmental processes,
+  - communication channels.
+- Represent incursions as ordinary world events whose “unexpectedness” is from the perceiver’s POV.
+- Do NOT introduce special-case psychology for incursions.
+- Do NOT enumerate a finite set of incursion “types.”

-2.5 Tests:
+2.7 Tests:
 - deterministic ticks
 - correct event ordering
 - world continuity with/without user presence
+- correctness of calendar event generation
+- correctness of unexpected event (incursion) generation from world state

 ======================================================================
 # PHASE 3 — AUTONOMY ENGINE (NUMERIC PSYCHOLOGY)